phoenix-rtos/phoenix-rtos-doc/devices/interface.md

 where

-- _`port`_ - port number aquired from portCreate,
+- _`port`_ - port number acquired from portCreate,
 - _`name`_ - path in the namespace, e.g. "/uart0",
-- _`oid`_ - optional argument containing instance id.
+- _`oid`_ - optional argument containing instance ID.

 Syscall returns 0 on success.

 On systems that contain filesystem special file can be created, which will point to the server's `oid`.
 In the first place we need `oid` of directory which will hold our special file:

 ````C
     #include <sys/msg.h>